github/developer.github.com/content/guides/managing-deploy-keys.md

 ## Machine users

-If your server needs to access multiple repositories, you can choose to create a new github account and attach an SSH key that will be used exclusively for automation.
-Since this github account won't be used by a human, it's called a machine user.
+If your server needs to access multiple repositories, you can choose to create a new GitHub account and attach an SSH key that will be used exclusively for automation.
+Since this GitHub account won't be used by a human, it's called a machine user.
 You can then [add the machine user as collaborator][collaborator] or [add the machine user to a team][team] with access to the repositories it needs to manipulate.  **NOTE**: Adding a machine user as a collaborator always grants read/write access.
 Adding a machine user to a team grants the permissions of the team.

 <div class="alert">
 <p>